MicrosoftDocs/sql-docs/docs/reporting-services/extensions/data-processing/using-an-external-dataset-with-reporting-services.md

 ---
 title: "Use an external dataset with Reporting Services"
-description: Create custom data processing extensions in Reporting Services so that you can integrate custom DataSet objects that are created by external applications.
+description: Create custom data processing extensions in Reporting Services so that you can integrate custom DataSet objects that external applications create.
 author: maggiesMSFT
 ms.author: maggies
 ms.date: 03/06/2017